bahamas10/node-webamp/README.md

 This will create a json file at `~/.webamp/config.json` that will be used to configure the local webserver settings, as well as store the ampache credentials.
+Modify this file to reflect your setup, and then run `webamp` to start the service.

     ~$ webamp
     Server running at http://localhost:8076/